ptesar/pauls-hacks/README.md

 ### 4. Install clevis

-The magic trick to get the primary LUKS volume unlocked on boot with TPM is to use clevis as fallback.
+Now the party trick - get the primary LUKS volume unlocked on boot with TPM is to use clevis as fallback.
 First, we install the needed libraries:

 ```
 sudo apt-get -y install clevis clevis-tpm2 clevis-luks clevis-initramfs initramfs-tools tss2